 Subject Prescribed description Employment, office, trade, profession or vocation Any employment, office, trade, profession or vocation carried on for profit or gain.
-Sponsorship Any payment or provision of any other financial benefit (other than from the relevant authority) made or provided within the relevant period in respect of any expenses of the Councillor This includes any payment of financial benefit from a trade union within the meaning of the Trade Union and Labour Relations (Consolidation) Act 1992.
-Contracts Any contract which is made between the relevant person (or body in which the relevant person has a beneficial interest) and the relevant Authority - (a) under which goods or services are to be provided or works are to be executed; and (b) which has not been fully discharged.
-Land Any beneficial interest in land which is within the area of the relevant Authority Licenses Any license (alone or jointly with others) to occupy land I the area of the relevant Authority for a month or longer Corporate tenancies Any tenancy where (to the Councillor's knowledge) - (a) the landlord is relevant authority; and (b) the tenant is a body in which the relevant person has beneficial interest.
-Securities Any beneficial interest in securities of a body where: (a) that body (to the Councillor's knowledge) has a place of business or land in the area of the relevant Authority; and (b) either: (i) the total nominal value of the securities exceeds £25,000 or one hundredth of the total issued share capital of that body; or (ii) if the share capital of that body is of more than one class, the total nominal value of the shares of any one class in which the relevant person has a beneficial interest exceeds one hundredth of the total issued share capital of that class.
+Sponsorship Any payment or provision of any other financial benefit (other than from the relevant authority) made or provided within the relevant period in respect of any expenses incurred by the Councillor in carrying out duties as a member, or towards the election expenses of the Councillor.
+This includes any payment or financial benefit from a trade union within the meaning of the Trade Union and Labour Relations (Consolidation) Act 1992.
+Contracts Any contract which is made between the relevant person (or a body in which the relevant person has a beneficial interest) and the relevant Authority - (a) under which goods or services are to be provided or works are to be executed; and (b) which has not been fully discharged.
+Land Any beneficial interest in land which is within the area of the relevant Authority.
+Licences Any licence (alone or jointly with others) to occupy land in the area of the relevant Authority for a month or longer.
+Corporate tenancies Any tenancy where (to the Councillor's knowledge) (a) the landlord is the relevant authority; and (b) the tenant is a body in which the relevant person has a beneficial interest.
+Securities Any beneficial interest in securities of a body where: (a) that body (to the Councillor's knowledge) has a place of business or land in the area of the relevant authority; and (b) either: (i) the total nominal value of the securities exceeds £25,000 or one hundredth of the total issued share capital of that body; or

+(ii) if the share capital of that body is of more than one class, the total nominal value of the shares of any one class in which the relevant person has a beneficial interest exceeds one hundredth of the total issued share capital of that class.